whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/documentation/ifttt/common-errors-ifttt.md

 ## IoT devices (smart home products, voice assistants, etc)

-If you are using a connection with an IoT device that is not running successfully, try a full reset of the device, double-check that you have connected [[IFTTT]] to the same device account where it is registered, and ensure your internet connection is strong.
-Also, confirm that your device is [[IFTTT]] compatible.
+If you are using a connection with an IoT device that is not running successfully, try a full reset of the device, double-check that you have connected [[ifttt.md]] to the same device account where it is registered, and ensure your internet connection is strong.
+Also, confirm that your device is [[ifttt.md]] compatible.

 ## File Not Found error